michhar/michhar.github.io/docs/convolutional-in-layers-and-sequences.md

 I've found recently that the Sequential class and Layer/Layers modules are names used across Keras, PyTorch, TensorFlow and CNTK - making it a little confusing to switch from one framework to another.
 I was also curious about using these modules/APIs in each framework to define a Convolutional neural network ([ConvNet](https://en.wikipedia.org/wiki/Convolutional_neural_network)).

+Let's get through some terminology.
+You can skip to the [Code](#keras) if you are already familiar with ConvNets.

-The neural network archicture here is:
+The neural network architecture used in this post is as follows.

 1. Convolutional layer
 2. Max pooling layer